 Rope light is often used for indoor lighting under cabinets and as recessed lighting in bedrooms.
-However, it also lives a secret life as a more versatile option for outdoor lighting than traditional solar powered stakes or standard up lighting.
+But what you may not know, is that rope light also lives a secret life as a more versatile option for outdoor lighting than traditional solar powered stakes or standard up lighting.
 Instead of pinpointing one single focal point as with traditional landscape lights, rope light casts a wide glow across larger spaces.

-Additionally, if you are using white rope light the clear tubing is better able to blend in with surroundings when not in use.
+For landscape lighting projects, white rope light is most popular because the clear tubing is better able to blend in with surroundings when not in use.
 Highlight contours, edges, pathways, decks and patios - all with the help of this humble outdoor lighting option!

 A few notes before you begin...